solarsnoop/PCM60X-Monitor/README.md

         ("solpiplog/PCM60_2/voltb", slice(7, 12)),
     ]),
 ```
-every other adapter will list with a different ID please use the result from ls -l /dev/serial/by-id
+every other adapter will list with a different ID in this example: **_BHCSf103Y23** please use the result from ls -l /dev/serial/by-id

 **PROBLEMS**: Debian 11 has no /dev/serial/
 SOLUTION: https://github.com/systemd/systemd/blob/main/rules.d/60-serial.rules